Home / Career Guides / Home Health Aide

 How much do home health aides make?

 Home health aide salaries will vary by experience, industry, education, location, and organization size.
-Factors unique to this job that affect compensation include the complexity of care provided, the patient’s condition, and the hours worked, often including weekends, nights, and holidays.
+The complexity of care provided, the patient’s condition, and the hours worked, often including weekends, nights, and holidays, can also affect their compensation.

 Highest paying industries